• What We Do

 They can make the industry look bad and could be setting false expectations, which might drive long-term commitments into investments that are illiquid (little to no liquidity = little to no options for change if expectations are wrong).

-For the good of all in the investment community (managers, consultants and investors) we hope comparisons like this will stop.
+For the good of all in the investment community (managers, consultants, and investors) we hope performance comparisons will improve.

 If presentations don’t have simple plain language disclosures, have little to no disclosures, or have notes stating that index comparisons are “not recommended,” check carefully.

-Some of the apples you are being asked to compare and consume might be rotten.
+Some of the apples you are being asked to consume might be rotten.

 Related Reading: